-Some suggested candy to use for this recipe: M&M's, Reese's Pieces, Heath Bars, Butterfinger bars.
-Avoid using candy with caramel as it is too sticky and will not crush up that well.
+- Some suggested candy to use for this recipe: M&M's, Reese's Pieces, Heath Bars, and Butterfinger bars.
+Avoid using candy with caramel, as it is too sticky and will not crush up that well.

 If you make these, let me know how you liked the recipe in the comments/ratings below.
 I love to hear from you!